R-aryan/Bank_Note_Authentication_App/README.md

 - After clicking on **execute** you will get a result as shown in the figure.
 ![Image of Result](https://github.com/R-aryan/Bank_Note_Authentication_App/blob/feature/phase-1/src/static/demo_image_4.PNG).

-- Similarly you can also upload a csv file and get predictions for multiple records, to do so click on the post method and it will appear as shown in the figure.
+- Similarly you can also upload a **csv file** [in this format](https://github.com/R-aryan/Bank_Note_Authentication_App/blob/master/src/dataset/TestFile.csv), and get predictions for multiple records, to do so click on the post method and it will appear as shown in the figure.
 ![Image of POST method](https://github.com/R-aryan/Bank_Note_Authentication_App/blob/feature/phase-1/src/static/demo_image_5.PNG).

 - Upload the csv and click on **execute**.